 GraphDB maintains a high level of detail, tracking where every piece of data came from.

 Probably the highest profile application of semantic technology to date, BBC’s 2010 World Cup web site is delivered using the OWLIM Enterprise semantic repository.
 A famous “call to action” by John O’Donovan (Chief Technical Architect, BBC) has spurred a flurry of semantic technology activity in world-known media companies, particularly in the UK and US.

-KT Corporation (formerly Korea Telecom), is the leading South Korean integrated telecommunication service provider.
-KT has an information and communications business, and has the largest portion of the South Korean local telephone and high-speed Internet business.
-Megapass is a broadband telecommunication service offered by KT, featuring Interactive TV, TV-VOD (Video on Demand) and including movies and popular television programs, remote domestic video monitoring, SMS messaging, and local service ‘directory’ information.
+KT Corporation, is the leading South Korean integrated telecommunication service provider.
+KT has an information and communications business that has the largest market share of the South Korean local telephone and high-speed Internet business.
+Megapass is a broadband telecommunication service offered by KT, which is using GraphDB as database.

 Fully featured semantic graph database freely available for download.
 Offering a limited amount of processing capabilities.